krishi0408/reactor-core/.harness/README.md

 2. If you are new to Harness CI, signup for [Harness CI](https://app.harness.io/auth/#/signup)
  * Select the `Continuous Integration` module and choose the `Starter pipeline` wizard to create your first pipeline using the forked repo from #2.
+ * Follow the below steps to set up your pipeline:-

+   1. Click on `Create Pipeline`.
+   2. Give a `Name` to your pipeline.
+   3. You can provide `Description` and `Tags`.(Optional)
+   4. Select `Remote` option on `How do you want to setup your pipeline`.
+   5. Provide your `Git Connector`.
+Learn more about [Connectors](https://developer.harness.io/docs/platform/connectors/add-a-git-hub-connector/).
+   6. Select your `Repository` here `reactor-core`.
+   7. `Git Branch` will automatically be fetched.
+   8. Provide your `YAML Path`as `.harness/{PIPELINE_NAME}.yml`.The root folder `.harness` is required.
+   9. Select `Start`.

  * Go to the newly created pipeline and hit the `Triggers` tab.
 If everything went well, you should see two triggers auto-created.
 A `Pull Request` trigger and a `Push` trigger.
 For this exercise, we only need `Pull Request` trigger to be enabled.
 So, please disable or delete the `Push` trigger.

 3. If you are an existing Harness CI user, create a new pipeline to use the cloud option for infrastructure and set up the PR trigger.